theinvertedform/umt.world/about.md

 ## Information, Hypertext, Aesthetics

-What I learned from studying Linux and understanding how filesystems work is similar to what @benjamin was trying to do with the @benjamin1999.
+What I learned from studying Linux and understanding how filesystems work is similar to what @benjamin was trying to do with @benjamin1999.
 It's also similar to what Niklas Luhmann did with his Zettelkasten.
 I am trying to make art and critique out of the organization of information.

 1. URL Schema